Master of Science in Professional School Counseling (M.S.)

-Admission to the Pre-K-12 Guidance and Counseling Program requires twelve (12) semester credits in psychology, including at least one course in each of the following areas: general psychology, elementary statistics, human development, and abnormal psychology.
+Admission to the Professional School Counseling Program requires twelve (12) semester credits in psychology, including at least one course in each of the following areas: general psychology, elementary statistics, human development, and abnormal psychology.
 Both introduction to psychological tests and measurement and foundations of psychological investigation are strongly recommended as prerequisites.

-Applicants are not required to have a teachers license.
-Minimum criteria for admission to the program include a 2.75 or higher undergraduate Grade Point Average (GPA).
-The candidate must also have a composite GRE score (Verbal + Quantitative + Subject) OR Verbal + Quantitative only) of 870 or higher OR an MAT score of 25 or higher.
+Applicants are not required to have a teacher's license.
+Minimum criteria for admission to the program include a 2.75 or higher undergraduate Grade Point Average (GPA) and a 290 or higher on the GRE or 370 or higher on the MAT.
+Application deadline is February 1st.

 Additional program admission requirements are as follows: